 Section 1.
 Neither the Union nor any employee shall engage in, induce, support, encourage or condone a strike, work stoppage, slowdown or withholding of services by employees.

 Section 2.
 The Union shall exert its best efforts to prevent any violation of Section 1 of this Article, and if such action does occur, to exert its best efforts to terminate it.

+ARTICLE 25A

+MASSDOT WIDE POLICY IMPLEMENTATION COMMITTEE

+There shall be a Policy Implementation Committee comprised of an equal number of Employer and collective bargaining representatives from each of the MassDOT bargaining units.
+Upon request by the Employer, the Committee shall meet to discuss the implementation of MassDOT Policies and Procedures.
+This Article is not intended to alter the existing rights or obligations of either the Employer or collective bargaining representatives.

-ARTICLE 27
+ARTICLE 26